openstack/kayobe/doc/source/multiple-environments.rst

    (kayobe) $ kayobe environment create --source-config-path ~/kayobe-config-staging/etc/kayobe \
                   --environment staging

-This command recursively copies files and directories under the existing configuration.
+This command recursively copies files and directories (except the ``environments`` directory if one exists) under the existing configuration to a new environment.
 Merging shared configuration must be done manually.